GiovaneIwamoto/event-manager/README.md

 ### **USER ACCOUNT**

-To create a user account, user can send a POST request to the _/signUp_ endpoint with the following information in the request url parameters:
+`SIGN UP` User can send a POST request to the _/signUp_ endpoint with the following information in the request url parameters:

 ```ruby
 [firstName]: This parameter should contain the user's first name as a string.